Non-parametric Bayesian inference via loss functions under model misspecification: Simulation studies

-Our real example consists of data on the location of fixed speed cameras for 771 camera sites in the eight English administrative districts, including Cheshire, Dorset, Greater Manchester, Lancashire, Leicester, Merseyside, Sussex and the West Midlands.
-These data will form the treated group.
-For the untreated group, we randomly select a sample of 4,787 points on the network within our eight administrative districts.
+Our real example aims to quantify the causal effect of speed camera presence on road traffic collision.
+We use data on the location of fixed speed cameras for 771 camera sites in the eight English administrative districts, including Cheshire, Dorset, Greater Manchester, Lancashire, Leicester, Merseyside, Sussex and the West Midlands.
+These data form the `treated' group.
+For the `untreated' group, we randomly select a sample of 4,787 points on the network within our eight administrative districts.
 Details of these data can be found in \cite{graham2019speed}.
-The objective of this study is to evaluate the causal effect of the installation of speed cameras on the number of personal injury collisions.

-The outcome of interest is the number of personal injury collisions per kilometer as recorded from the location with or without speed cameras.
-The data are taken from records completed by police officers each time that an incident is reported to them, and police records are collated and processed by the Department for Transport in the UK as the ‘STATS 19’ data.
-The location of each personal injury collision is recorded using the British National Grid coordinate system and can be located on a map using Geographical Information System (GIS) software.
+The outcome of interest is the number of personal injury collisions per kilometer.
+The data are taken from police reports collated and processed by the Department for Transport in the UK in the `STATS 19' dataset.
+The location of each personal injury collision is recorded using the British National Grid coordinate system and can be located on a map using Geographical Information System software.
 Data are collected from 1999 to 2007 to ensure the availability of collision data for the years before and after the camera installation for every camera site as speed cameras were introduced varying from 2002 to 2004.

-There is a formal set of selection guidelines for speed camera in the UK \citep{gains2004national}.
-This guild line helps us select covariates which represent the characteristics of units that simultaneously determine the treatment assignment and outcome.
-Primary guidelines for site section include the site length, the number of fatal and serious collisions (FSCs) and the number of personal injury collisions (PICs).
-In addition to the guideline, drivers might try to avoid the routes with speed cameras, and the reduction in collisions may come from a reduced traffic flow.
-Therefore, we include the annual average daily flow (AADF) as a confounder to control the effect due to the traffic flow.
-Moreover, we also include important factors that would have safety impacts on speed cameras, such as road types, speed limit, and the number of minor junctions within site length \citep{christie2003mobile}.
+There is a formal set of {location} selection guidelines for speed {cameras} in the UK \citep{gains2004national}.
+These {guidelines inform the selection of} covariates which represent the characteristics of units that simultaneously determine the treatment assignment (camera location) and outcome {(number of accidents)}.
+Primary guidelines for site section include the site length, the number of fatal and serious collisions and the number of personal injury collisions {in a preceding time period}.
+In addition, drivers might try to avoid the routes with speed cameras, and the reduction in collisions may come from a reduced traffic flow.
+Therefore, we include the annual average daily flow as a confounder to control the effect due to the traffic flow.
+We also include factors that would have additional safety impacts, such as road types, speed limit, and the number of minor junctions within site length \citep{christie2003mobile}.